 By implementing the out-of-the-box WireGuard protocol in our service, we would have put your privacy at risk.
 And we would never do this.

 Fortunately, the dust has settled and today there are some good solutions to these problems.
-WireGuard in 2020 is now a stable VPN protocol and a few VPNs have found effective solutions for deploying it while still ensuring user privacy.
+WireGuard is now a stable VPN protocol and a few VPNs have found effective solutions for deploying it while still ensuring user privacy.

 To understand the tradeoff between privacy and security with WireGuard, IVPN did a good job distinguishing the two as follows: